Inside: Learn 11 Ways to Protect your Child’s Mental Health in our busy world and why your child’s emotional health matters just as much as academics.

 Take care of your own emotions

-While quarantined at home, Your tone, energy, and overall emotional presence will serve as your child’s emotional guidepost.
+Your tone, energy, and overall emotional presence serves as your child’s emotional guidepost.

-My 8-year-old has broken down in tears more times then I can count in recent days…when she gets stuck trying to sign in to an electronic device or is unable to find her toothbrush.
-Just as you will, your child is going to have heightened emotions in the days and weeks to come.
+My 8-year-old has broken down in tears more times than I can count…when she gets stuck trying to sign in to an electronic device or is unable to find her toothbrush.
+Just as you do, your child is going to have heightened emotions at times.